 Other non-interest bearing liabilities

 Other non-interest bearing liabilities, including derivative liabilities, increased \$15 billion or 37% on the prior half.
-The increase was mainly driven by higher derivative liabilities due to movements in foreign currency and interest rates.
+The increase was mainly driven by an increase in derivative liabilities due to movements in foreign currency and interest rates.